ibm-cloud-docs/Cloudant/api/advanced.md

 ---------|---------------------------|----------|------------------------------------------------------------------
 `count`  | Number of UUIDs to return | yes      | Positive integer, greater than 0 and less than or equal to 1,000.

-### Example request for a single UUID, by using HTTP
+### Example request for a single UUID by using HTTP

 ```HTTP
 GET /_uuids HTTP/1.1
 ```
 {: codeblock}

-### Example request for a single UUID, by using the command line
+### Example request for a single UUID by using the command line

 ```sh
 curl "https://$ACCOUNT.cloudant.com/_uuids" \